akkaraponph/ghostpdf/README.md

 ## Contributing Changes

-gofpdf is a global community effort and you are invited to make it even better.
+ghostpdf is a fork of gofpdf and welcomes contributions, especially those related to Thai language support and font enhancements.
 If you have implemented a new feature or corrected a problem, please consider contributing your change to the project.
-A contribution that does not directly pertain to the core functionality of gofpdf should be placed in its own directory directly beneath the `contrib` directory.
+A contribution that does not directly pertain to the core functionality of ghostpdf should be placed in its own directory directly beneath the `contrib` directory.

 Here are guidelines for making submissions.
 Your change should